 - CNP Assurances participated in the ACPR's climate stress test pilot exercises in 2021 and 2023.
-This long-term forwardlooking exercise (forecasts through 2050) aimed to raise insurer awareness of climate risks, highlight potential vulnerabilities to physical and transition risks, and conduct some initial consideration of the portfolio management decisions that need to be envisaged to address the consequences of climate change; - CNP Assurances has measured its climate VaR for two years in a row.
+This long-term forward-looking exercise (forecasts through 2050) aimed to raise insurer awareness of climate risks, highlight potential vulnerabilities to physical and transition risks, and conduct some initial consideration of the portfolio management decisions that need to be envisaged to address the consequences of climate change; - CNP Assurances has measured its climate VaR for two years in a row.
 Climate VaR is an indicator that provides an assessment of potential financial losses (negative value) and financial gains (positive value) related to transition risk and physical risk.
 The VaR of a security is expressed as a percentage of its market valuation.
 The VaR of CNP Assurances' portfolio thus indicates the total of the portfolio's potential financial losses or gains expressed as a percentage of AuM at market value.
-CNP Assurances used the services of MSCI ESG, which implemented a climate model based on different valuation models.
+CNP Assurances used the services of MSCI ESG, which has implemented a climate model based on different valuation models.
 This model applies to companies in CNP Assurances' directly-held equity and corporate bond portfolios.
 Details of the results and methodologies are available in the 2019 Responsible Investment Report.

-In the coming years, it will nevertheless be important to regularly measure the investment portfolio's exposure to various climate risks as accurately as possible, based on different global warming scenarios.
+CNP Assurances is also continuing work to enhance internal climate scenarios in the Own Risk and Solvency Assessment (ORSA).
+In the coming years, it will be important to measure the investment portfolio's exposure to various climate risks based on different global warming scenarios.